-- Strategic Board restructure with a focus on uranium production and the high growth demand for nuclear power and carbon free energy. - Mining M&A heavyweight Mr. Phil Mitchell appointed as Non-Executive Chairman, with significant experience having held senior roles with global mining companies Rio Tinto, Anglo American and heading acquisitions for billionaire Robert Friedland's company, High Power Exploration. - Mr. Warren Mundine appointed as Non-Executive Director.
-Mr Mundine is one of Australia's prominent independent thinkers and a thought leader in the mining sector and nuclear power space as former director of the Australian Uranium Association. - Mr. Bryan Dixon appointed as Non-Executive Director, contributing significant experience as a chartered accountant building junior exploration companies into producers, with over 20 years in the mining sector. - Peter Reeve transitioned to Managing Director and CEO of Aura's gold subsidiary, Archaean Greenstone Gold. - Dr Will Goodall appointed as the acting CEO to rapidly build momentum towards expansion of the Tiris Resource and preparation for uranium production. - Appointment of uranium specialist, Patrick Mutz, as an independent Non-Executive Director, with over 40 years of international mining experience and former Managing Director & CEO of African focussed uranium company Deep Yellow (ASX:DYL). - Appointment of Nigel Jones as Advisor, with over 30 years' experience in mining and investment banking, and 20+ years in the Rio Tinto group. - \$8.8m placement (before costs) to sophisticated and institutional investors, with the funds being used to advance Tiris including the resource upgrade Program and commencement of engineering. - Loyalty Options Entitlement Offer with strong support from eligible shareholders who applied for 68,029,541 new Loyalty Options, raising approximately \$1,020,443. - Aura Energy's Shares (ASX:AEE) recommenced trading on the ASX on 23 September 2021.
+- · Peter Reeve transitioned to Managing Director and CEO of Aura's gold subsidiary, Archaean Greenstone Gold. - Dr Will Goodall appointed as the acting CEO to rapidly build momentum towards expansion of the Tiris Resource and preparation for uranium production. - Appointment of uranium specialist, Patrick Mutz, as an independent Non-Executive Director, with over 40 years of international mining experience and former Managing Director & CEO of African focussed uranium company Deep Yellow (ASX:DYL). - Appointment of Nigel Jones as Advisor, with over 30 years' experience in mining and investment banking, and 20+ years in the Rio Tinto group. - A\$8.8m placement (before costs) in March 2022 to sophisticated and institutional investors, with the funds being used to advance Tiris including the resource upgrade Program and commencement of engineering. - Loyalty Options Entitlement Offer with strong support from eligible shareholders who applied for 135,359,309 new Loyalty Options, raising approximately A\$2.03m. - Aura Energy's Shares (ASX:AEE) recommenced trading on the ASX on 23 September 2021.